paleolimbot/s2geography/README.md

 cmake --build .
 ```

+The project is structured such that the VSCode CMake integration is triggered when the folder is open (if the default build doesn't work, consider adding `CMakeUserPresets.json` to configure things like the install directory, absl_DIR, or the location of OpenSSL).

+#### Find the dependencies

 The CMake option `S2GEOGRAPHY_S2_SOURCE` specifies the method to use for acquiring s2geometry:

 - `AUTO`: try to find s2geometry on the system default locations or download and build it from source if not found (default)